aiven/aiven-docs/docs/products/kafka/howto/kafka-custom-serde-encrypt.md

 title: Encrypt client-side with a custom serializer and deserializer
 ---

-With the Aiven platform there are several deployment models available to meet your security and compliance needs.
+With the Aiven platform, there are several deployment models available to meet your security and compliance needs:

 -   VPC peering to securely peer the Aiven services to your cloud VPC
 -   Enhanced Compliance Environments (ECE) to satisfy additional